Petrolia Oil Field (Texas)

 By 1915, the oil field had received national recognition as the first natural gas reservoir producing a light non-flammable inert gas known as helium.
 The Petrolia sandstone plain was the premier producer of helium culminating in the United States Bureau of Mines and United States Department of War constructing a helium extraction plant near Petrolia, Texas.

 Global Helium Demand and World War I

 The North Texas noble gas production site served as the primary helium source for the United States during the 1910s and World War I. The Great War created a supply and demand economic model as charged by Allies of World War I necessitating the demand for lifting gas.
 The upthrust gas leveraged the commitment for a counter-offensive deterrent in Europe opposing the Zeppelin raids as executed by the German strategic bombing during World War I.

 United States Helium Production Plant No. 1

-On October 22, 1918, the United States government entered an agreement with Linde Air Products Company for the construction and operations of a helium processing plant located northwest of Forth Worth, Texas.
+On October 22, 1918, the United States government entered an agreement with Linde Air Products Company for the construction and operations of a helium processing plant located northwest of Fort Worth, Texas.
 The Bureau of Yards and Docks served as the architect for the structural design of the buildings and facilities housing the helium production operations.